 Mayne Island has world class kayaking waters.
 Just 500 meters from our property, launch at Bennett Bay Beach for an adventure of a lifetime in your own equipment or with Kayaking Gulf Islands, who have experienced guides, instruction and quality equipment rentals.
 See kayakinggulfislands.com.

-Whether you rent one of our bikes or bring your own, the Gulf Islands provide a perfect destination for cyclists seeking adventure.
+The Gulf Islands provide a perfect destination for cyclists seeking adventure.
 Enjoy our winding roads, hushed forests and refreshing stops as you cycle along our quiet island roads.

 The Mayne Island Farmers Market operates every Saturday from the May long weekend through the Thanksgiving weekend at the Grounds of the Agricultural Hall, 430 Fernhill Road.